Cool Pokhrel: Personal life

 Pokhrel was born on September 21, 1981, at Sunwal City, Nepal.
 After he moved to Pokhara to get SLC he studied at Gyanu Babu Boarding School, Pokhara.
 After successfully achieving his School Leaving Certificate he moved back to Sunwal City.
 In an interview he described his favourite place as Pokhara.
 Later he moved to London to get a diploma in Business Administration.
 When he was about to move to the United States to get higher education, he came back to Nepal to start a music career.
 His favourite singers were Bob Dylan, Kurt Cobain and Jhalak Man Gandarbha and his favorite hobby was watching Nepalese films.

 Career

 Early 2000s

 Cool Pokhrel started his career in 1999 with his first song ("Sun Meri Mayalu") which became an instant hit in Nepal.
 His next album, called Suna Meri Mayalu, was a success.
 His next album was called AAMA—its songs became a blockbuster in the Nepali music industry.
 Cool started collaborating with other artists such as Girish Khatiwada; their song appeared in Girish's Greatest Hits compilation album.

 Death impact

 After his death at Patan hospital, which was confirmed by doctors to be a drug overdose, his fans were shocked.
-His last song project was "Suun Ko Bala", which is now performed by Avinash Ghising.
+His last song project was "Suun Ko Bala", which was performed by Avinash Ghising.
 Fifteen years later, a pop artist remixed his song "Yespali Dashin", making a number of fans angry at Jhilkey Badal or Badal Parasi; however, it started Jhilkey Badal's career.